Terms of Service

 Security and Data Handling

-Opertus applies reasonable technical and organizational safeguards aligned with engagement risk.
+Opertus applies reasonable technical and organizational safeguards aligned with engagement risk, infrastructure access, deployment exposure, and operational continuity requirements.
 Specific security commitments are defined contractually where required.

 Warranties and Disclaimer